nstjlol/Portfolio/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the [MIT License](LICENSE.md).

-AGPLv3 is a free, copyleft license for software and other kinds of works, which allows you to use, modify, and distribute the project under certain conditions.
-If you modify and distribute the software, you are required to disclose the source code of your modified version, and you must also license your modifications under the AGPLv3.

-Please note that this license does not cover third-party components and libraries used in this project, which may have their own respective licenses.
-Be sure to check the licenses of these dependencies and comply with their terms.

-Copyright %copy 2023 Nicholas St-Jacques
+Copyright &copy 2023 Nicholas St-Jacques